fmarinhop/fmarinhop/README.md

 # Welcome!
 ## I'm Fernando!
 Let me present a little about myself :D

+- [x] this is a complete item

 Full-stack focused in Python | Data Analyst :robot:

 Analyzing and clean bigs volume the data | Data Science :man_technologist:

 Lover of Technology and coding lover :coffee:

-Love create robots for all tasks of my day :robot:
+Love create robots for all tasks of my day :rocket:

 ## About me